tjr357/testing-notes/meetings/dpd.pcg-blending.2022.05.04.stand-up.md

 ## Miscellaneous
 - Edina site training set for Wednesday (05/11)
-  - @WaltEbertz to share with them that they will have access by Wednesday
+  - @people.WaltEbertz to share with them that they will have access by Wednesday
-  - @SureshThota, we need employee details, @RamGummadala and him to meet
+  - @people.SureshThota, we need employee details, @people.RamGummadala and him to meet